Sportsbook Glossary

 Offside

-When action on an event is not balanced and the outcome could lead to a loss for the book.
+When the action on an event is not balanced and the outcome could lead to a loss for the book.

 Opening Line